- Tinte Cellars adds second Red Mountain vineyard

 58, Chehalem Wines 2020 INOX™ Unoaked Chardonnay, Willamette Valley, $20: The Stoller Wine Group promoted Katie Santora when it purchased the brand in 2018, and she’s stayed true to the unoaked style that founding winemaker Harry Petersen-Nedry helped set the standard for in Oregon.
 He even trademarked the term.
 Stainless steel is known as inox in France.

 60, Force Majeure Wines 2018 Syrah, Red Mountain, $85: One of the most brilliant winery names in the U.S., continues to produce some of the world’s most fascinating wines.
 The McBrides now have released seven vintages of Syrah from the upper reaches of Red Mountain, and Todd Alexander has been their winemaker for all but the first two.
+And this bottling also signals the first vintage with former Ste.
+Michelle viticulturist Damon LaLonde as their vineyard manager.

 Two others with close ties to the Northwest hit the list: